cubt85iz/automatos-server-config/README.md

 ## Instructions

-1. Create butane configurations & systemd unit files for hosted services.
-1. Update the _config.bu.j2_ template to include your added butane configurations.
+1. Update the _config.bu.j2_ template to include your any changes to the butane configuration.
-1. If necessary, add butane configurations to the .gitignore file.
 1. Execute `just serve` to configure, build and serve the ignition file.
 1. Follow the Fedora CoreOS Installation instructions to apply the hosted configuration.